 Sunday, April 2, 2 p.m.

 Gateway Nature Preserve

 The Salem Creek StoryWalk celebrates waterways through story and song.
 Follow a trail along the Salem Creek Greenway where storytellers, singers, and a variety of furry forest creatures will share watery tales of mystery and myth, fact and fiction.
-Participants will also be able to watch a flood plain demonstration that presents different stormwater and flooding scenarios, and create their own water-story book.
-For ages 3 to middle school
+Participants will also be able to watch a flood plain demonstration that presents different stormwater and flooding scenarios, and create their own imaginary water creature using natural materials.
+For ages 3 to middle school.

 Pre-registration is requested at email@example.com.